mjml/liveparse/README.md

 # liveparse
-This is another small hobby project.
-It contains a data structure that is useful for character-array editing and modification.
-I'd like to build it into a small text editor for my own use.
+This is a small C++ project that provides data structures for in-place ("live") parsing of structured text.